gentakojima/radiobattletoads-android/README.md

 ==========================

 This is a Alpha version of a new player based on libVLC.
 It's ugly and simple.
 It just plays the radio and displays the status.
-It will probably crash all the time on some ARM6 devices.
-It won't work on Intel and ARM5 devices for now!
+Every ARMv5, ARMv6, ARMv7 devices should work now!
+Intel devices still won't work for now.
+I can't get livVLC for x86 to compile.
+VLC requires API level 9 (Android 2.3.0).
+So Android 2.2 and older versions won't work.

 How to compile?
 ===============